wvolkers/Ai-FindMyPhoto/README.md

 Note: modify 'dir_base' to match your folder.
 Use double backslashes ( \\\\ ) or forward slashes ( / ) on Windows.

-Note: this will initialize the libraries, variables and functions, it will not start anything other than that.
+Note: this will initialize the libraries, variables and functions, it will not start the demo.

 ```
 dir_base = 'C:\\Users\\wilbert\\Documents\\Wilbert_git\\Ai-FindMyPhoto'